 Yep, that’s correct, my 2nd choice also sports a 15-1 morning line.
 I’m loving the favorable switch of riders to Javier Castellano.
 He is saddled by Todd Pletcher, who has won this race three times, most recently in 2017 with Tapwrit.
 Just as with my top choice Tax, I am throwing out the miserable Kentucky Derby when this colt broke from the 17 hole, had a decent break, but was too wide throughout the race and simply showed nothing, finishing 18th.
 He’s been working smartly over the same Belmont soil and I have great appreciation for his versatility in travel as his 5 career races have been over 5 different tracks.

 During some extensive film review, I was impressed with his willingness throughout each race, even though he often had troubled trips.
 Prior to the poor Kentucky Derby showing he was showing continuous improvement.
 I am fully expecting him to run a quality race like my top choice, showing tactical speed ( perhaps faster than most expect) and to be handled smartly in the capable hands of Javier Castellano.
 I originally had this colt placed for 4th but decided on moving him up to 2nd based on his connections and because I feel he may be sitting on his best race to date.
-His pedigree for the distance isn’t overly convincing, he has more of a sprinter look to him, especially considering the dam side.
+His pedigree for the distance isn’t overly convincing, he has more of a sprinter look to him, especially considering the dam side and may have a hard time on this sandy Belmont Park track.
 Still, his sire, Hard Spun has produced some very effective routers.
 Watch the board for money backing, especially considering it’s Pletcher’s horse.
 It will be interesting to see which Pletcher entry will seize more interest at the windows ( #8 Intrepid Heart).

 This guy may complete an exacta worth talking about by the water cooler come Monday morning.